Zekom/Samples-for-AIR/PushSampleApp/README.md

 4. Clear the **Subscribe with Push Service SDK** check box if one of the following is true:
     * You implemented a Push Initiator that does not use the Push Service SDK.
     * Your Push Initiator only uses the low-level APIs without subscription support from the Push Service SDK.
+    * You're using the low-level sample Push Initiator that comes with the Push Service SDK.
 5. If the **Subscribe with Push Service SDK** check box is selected, in the **Application ID** field, perform one of the following actions:
-    * If you are using the BlackBerry Internet Service as the PPG, type the application ID specified in the confirmation email message that you received from RIM.
+    * If you are using the BlackBerry Internet Service as the PPG, type the application ID specified in the confirmation email message that you received after registering to use the Push Service.
-    * If you are using the BlackBerry Device Service as the PPG, type a unique application ID of your choosing.
+    * If you are using the BlackBerry Device Service (part of BlackBerry Enterprise Service 10) as the PPG, type a unique application ID of your choosing.
 If you clear the **Subscribe with Push Service SDK** check box, you cannot type an application ID.
 In this case, the Push Service APIs create an application ID for you automatically.
 6. If you are using the BlackBerry Internet Service as the PPG, in the **PPG URL** field, type the PPG base URL specified in